msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 * Some non-basic aspects of device control (e.g., spaces (home), groups, automation) are only partially manageable via TRIGGER + Automation.
 If you want advanced applications in these areas, the use of CloudAPI is necessary.

-* Some operations (such as adding/removing/renaming devices, creating/modifying automation, etc.) are actually performed only using a Tuya APP (SmartLife).
+* Some operations (such as adding/removing/renaming devices, creating/modifying smart scenes, etc.) are actually performed only using a Tuya APP (SmartLife).
 If you want to do this in a custom application, you can use CloudAPI.

 **Smart scene linkage**

- In SmartLife the 'automations' management is not exactly user-friendly.
+ In SmartLife the 'smart scene' management is not exactly user-friendly.
 Using OpenAPI can help.
 In particular, I noticed the following problems:

 *  Sometimes it is very difficult to set a parameter value (for example a countdown trigger to 70140, try yourself) using the very poor APP user interface.
 This issue is present in quasi-all numerical smart scene parameters with a large range.<br>Tuya said: "_The device and device function options in the smart scene linkage (Automation/Tap-to-Run) are set by the product manufacturer and cannot be changed by us..._".
 This is true, but partial.
 My answer to Tuya: "_for the smart scenes, which is a plus of Tuya and does not directly affect the manufacturer device, many manufacturers have used the default U.I. proposed by_ Tuya IoT Development Platform _and THIS IS the problem, because Tuya offers only one default interface for all numerical ranges_".

-*  When a device changes ID (for re-connection or replacement) all the automations connected to that device are "unavailable" (ok).
+*  When a device changes ID (for re-connection or replacement) all the smart scenea connected to that device are "unavailable" (ok).
 As a result, users have to change the automation by manually re-entering SmartLife with all the data or conditions for the new device, when a simple ID replacement would suffice.
 This can be really frustrating.

 > In conclusion, from an open-strategy perspective, it is beneficial to create a new optional communication channel using OpenAPI in TuyaDAEMON, to be used only in essential cases, to minimize the TuyaDAEMON's dependences on the evolution and strategy of Tuya Cloud.